whitehara/kernel-patch-fedora/README.md

       dnf install rpmdevtools
       rpmdev-setuptree
-The rpmdev-setuptree command setups build tree automaticaly.
+The rpmdev-setuptree command creates build tree automaticaly.
 You can check where it is like this.

       rpmbuild --showrc | grep _topdir